 - Done in Aztec Wars.
 In fact, constructing some of your own units requires a building that can be only built by an enemy nation.

 - In Rise of Nations, the Spy is capable of converting enemy units to the other side using the ability Bribe.
 However, the normally invisible Spy is revealed after the ability and is partially revealed during the casting (usually during this time they are insta-killed by the Counter Intelligence ability).
-Apparently, the vanilla Rise Of Nation had the Russians produce spies that don't reveal after using Bribe, so it was kind of a Game Breaker.
+Apparently, the vanilla Rise Of Nation had the Russians produce spies that don't reveal after using Bribe, so it was kind of a Game-Breaker.

 - 8-bit Nether Earth may be the oldest example.
 The whole plot of the game is about capturing alien bases and factories to build robots to capture more bases and factories to kick aliens off the asteroid.

 - In Company of Heroes, many weapons like mortars and heavy machine guns require crews to operate.
-If your troops manage to kill the crew of a weapon without destroying it, they can pick it up and turn it on its original owners.
+If your troops manage to kill the crew of a weapon without destroying it, they can pick it up and turn it against its original owners.

 - In the Hegemony Series, every city has a culture and can only recruit units of that culture.
 They'll cost extra, but you'll have enemy units.